-When you apply for a cash-out refinance, it means you want to take out some of that equity in cash.
+When you apply for a cash-out refinance, it means you want to take out some of that equity in a lump sum of cash.
 It also requires you to replace your current mortgage with a new one, but for more than you owe on your home.
 You receive the difference in cash to use as you please — pay off debt, home improvements, pay student loans.
 Although, as you’ll learn in this guide, some uses of the cash are better than others.Click here for today's cash-out refinance rates.

 Pros of a cash-out refinance